kriszyp/lmdb-js/README.md

-LMDB is probably the fastest and most efficient database on the planet. `lmdb-store` provides a simple interface for interacting with LMDB, as a key-value store, that makes it easy to properly leverage the power, crash-proof design, and efficiency of LMDB.
-Used directly, LMDB has certain characteristics that can be challenging, but `lmdb-store` offers several key features that make it NodeJS idiomatic, highly performant, and easy to use LMDB efficiently:
+LMDB is probably the fastest and most efficient database on the planet. `lmdb-store` provides a simple interface for interacting with LMDB, as a key-value store, that makes it easy to properly leverage the power, crash-proof design, and efficiency of LMDB using intuitive JavaScript. `lmdb-store` offers several key features that make it idiomatic, highly performant, and easy to use LMDB efficiently:
 * Automated database size handling
 * Queueing asynchronous write operations with promise-based API
 * Transaction management
 * Iterable queries/cursors
 * High-performance translation of JS values to/from binary data
 * Optional native off-main-thread compression with high-performance LZ4 compression
-* Record versioning
+* Record versioning and optimistic locking

 `lmdb-store` is build on the excellent [node-lmdb](https://github.com/Venemo/node-lmdb) package.